TheIoTLearningInitiative/Master/README.md

 ### Core
 The Hardware and Software Basics
 The Basics
-A crash course in
+A crash course in Hardware and Software
-Introduction to
+Introduction to Hardware and Software
 1. [__Basics__](https://theiotlearninginitiative.gitbooks.io/basics/)
 2. [__Internet Of Things 101__](https://theiotlearninginitiative.gitbooks.io/internetofthings101/)